secwall/barman/doc/barman.5.md

 :   Configure the method barman used for backup execution.
     If set to `rsync` (default), barman will execute backup using the `rsync` command.
 If set to `postgres` barman will use the `pg_basebackup` command to execute the backup.
 Global/Server.
+If set to `incr` barman will use the `barman-incr` agent on database host to execute the backup.

 backup_options
 :   This option allows you to control the way Barman interacts with PostgreSQL